MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup.md

 #### Install the HoloLens app

 1. Make sure [!include[pn-hololens](../includes/pn-hololens.md)] is running build 10.0.14393.0 or later.
 We recommend updating [!include[pn-hololens](../includes/pn-hololens.md)] to newer versions when available.
-See [Manage updates to HoloLens](https://docs.microsoft.com/en-us/HoloLens/hololens-updates) for instructions on using Windows Update for Business.
+See [Manage updates to HoloLens](https://docs.microsoft.com/en-us/HoloLens/hololens-updates) for instructions on using [!include[pn-ms-windows-short](../includes/pn-ms-windows-short.md)] Update for Business.

 2. On your [!include[pn-hololens](../includes/pn-hololens.md)], use the bloom gesture to open the **Home** menu, and then open the [!include[cc-microsoft](../includes/cc-microsoft.md)] Store app and search for “[!include[pn-dyn-365-guides-preview](../includes/pn-dyn-365-guides-preview.md)]”.